KonradTAFE/ICT40120-IP4RIoT-Session-06/readme.md

 3. Consider why it does not provide a URL for pull, only `push` and `fetch`?

+PULL is the same as FETCH and MERGE.
 ---

 4. Push the local repository to the remote repository.